 Why the Civic Hospital should vacate the Experimental Farm:

 1.)
 The location is wrong---the Farm and Dow's Lake are international tourist attractions.
-The CEF is a National Historic Site; National Interest Land Mass and part of a memorial for Canadian soldiers.
+The CEF is a National Historic Site; National Interest Land Mass and part of a dedication for Canadian soldiers.

 2.)
-Parks Canada, the Department of the Environment and Climate Change, the Heritage Department, Public Works and the National Capital Commission have abandoned all responsibility for protecting this land, which is owned by all Canadians.
-It is time for a public inquiry so that laws pertaining to federal real property can be updated and enforced.
-Otherwise, Canada's National Parks, the Rideau Canal, heritage rivers and lakes, Historic Sites and Monuments, etc. will be sold to foreign (and possibly hostile) countries that want to invade this nation, quietly.
-Billionaires like Bill Gates are buying up agricultural land in the United States.
-China is buying land in many countries including New Zealand to grow food and bio-fuel for its own citizens.
+Parks Canada, the Department of the Environment and Climate Change, the Heritage Department, Public Works and the NCC should protect this land---a major tourist attraction which is owned by all Canadians.
+Laws pertaining to federal real property should be updated.
+Otherwise, Canada's National Parks, the Rideau Canal, heritage rivers and lakes, Historic Sites and Monuments, etc. will be sold.
 It is time to defend my country's sovereignty---its natural resources, Crown corporations and historic monuments.
+Leave the trees where they are.

 3.)
 A precedent is being set---will a hospital be built on the Plains of Abraham or Stanley Park?
 Is any historic site in this country off-limits to housing developers or highways or Light Rail Transit?

 4.)
-During the COVID-19 pandemic the 1,000 acre Farm kept scores people healthy, mentally and physically.
+During the COVID-19 pandemic, the 1,000 acre Farm kept scores people healthy, mentally and physically.
 Many Canadians are forced to live in high rise apartments and condominiums.
-And the National Capital Commission and City of Ottawa abused their power by preventing families from visiting parks during the lockdowns.
+During the COVID lockdowns, people were prevented from visiting many public parks---until the City of Ottawa intervened.
 How many children have been affected by Nature Deficit Disorder?
 Access to the Sun, trees, flowers, grass, wildlife, the rain and fresh air is a universal human right.

 A Prince in England was recently photographed by his mother running on a beach---well, Canadian children have the right to run on beaches, and on the Fletcher Wildlife Gardens and federal and municipal park land.